Botswana Highlights - Botswana

 Location : Caprivi

 After breakfast, take the 4WD transfer back to the vehicle and make your way to the Namibian border.
-The drive is approximately 150 kilometres and will take approximately 5hours (including the time it takes to complete the immigration formalities).
-The drive to tonight's camp, which is on the Caprivi banks of the Kavango River, involves passing through the Mahango Game Reserve – keep your eyes peeled for the surrounding wildlife on the drive.
-In the afternoon, venture out on a guided excursion to the villages of the Hambukushu and Xwe people, which presents an excellent opportunity to observe village life up close.
+The drive to tonight's camp, which is on the Caprivi banks of the Okavango River, involves passing through the Mahango Game Reserve – keep your eyes peeled for the surrounding wildlife on the drive.

 Day :7